U.N. refers Saudi teen to Australia for refugee resettlement

 “The UNHCR has referred Ms Rahaf Mohammed al-Qunun to Australia for consideration for refugee resettlement,” Australia’s Department of Homeland Security said in an email.

+Her case has drawn new global attention to Saudi Arabia’s strict social rules, including a requirement that women have the permission of a male “guardian” to travel, which rights groups say can trap women and girls as prisoners of abusive families.

+It comes at a time when Riyadh is facing unusually intense scrutiny from its Western allies over the killing of journalist Jamal Khashoggi at the Saudi consulate in Istanbul in October and over the humanitarian consequences of its war in Yemen.

-Reporting by Byron Kaye and Colin Packham; Editing by Robert Birsel
+Reporting by Byron Kaye, Colin Packham and Jonathan Barrett in SYDNEY; Editing by Robert Birsel